 The next chapter is one of the most compelling chapters in the Bible.
 The predictions recorded in Zechariah 14 and their subsequent fulfillment during the first century A.D. are hard to explain away.
 How did a man living in the fifth and sixth century B.C. accurately predict events five hundred years in the future?
 After reading this chapter and chapters like it, it is hard not to concede that the symphony of human events must be orchestrated by a divine conductor.
 In the next chapter, the prophet describes what he saw.

-**REMINDER** This is a BRAND NEW website.
-If you liked this article, tell Google by clicking on the “g+1” icon at the top right corner of the page and like us on Facebook and Twitter.
+**NOTE** This is a BRAND NEW website.
+If you learned something, tell Google by clicking on the “g+1” icon at the top right corner of this page, like us on Facebook and follow on Twitter.
 Thank You!

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!